 The above figures have been provided by the actuaries to the Isle of Man Government Superannuation Scheme using information provided by the Scheme, and assumptions determined by the Authority in conjunction with the actuary.
 Actuarial calculations involve estimates based on assumptions about events and circumstances in the future, which may mean that the result of actuarial calculations could be affected by uncertainties within a range of possible values.

-(forming part of the financial statements for the year ended 31 March 2015)
+Notes to the Financial Statements (continued) (forming part of the financial statements for the year ended 31 March 2016)

 26. Pensions (continued)